com-480-data-visualization/datavis-project-2022-vizhunger/README.md

 [Milestone 3 - Report](milestones/milestone_3.pdf)

-Please checkout our website along with its source code on codesandbox [here!](https://codesandbox.io/s/com-480-data-visualisation-forked-7jlhwi)
+Please checkout our website along with its source code on [codesandbox](https://codesandbox.io/s/com-480-data-visualisation-forked-7jlhwi)

-You can also see the compiled version using github pages [here!](https://com-480-data-visualization.github.io/datavis-project-2022-vizhunger/)
+You can also see the compiled version using [github pages](https://com-480-data-visualization.github.io/datavis-project-2022-vizhunger/)

 You can also check it out by running the scripts!
 Instructions are given in [/website/README.md](/website/README.md).